LauraHBui/Modelling-Crime-Data-2021/docs/04-descriptive-statistics.md

 #### Activity 7: Loading the other dataset

 We learn about measures of dispersion using another dataset from the ICPSR website.
-The SISFCF survey has been conducted periodically since 1976, and the current survey (2004) data (04572-0001-Data.rda) can, too, be accessed at the ICPSR website and downloaded as an .rda file.
+The Survey of Inmates in State and Federal Correctional Facilities (SISFCF) survey has been conducted periodically since 1976, and the current survey (2004) data (04572-0001-Data.rda) can, too, be accessed at the ICPSR website and downloaded as an .rda file.
 Follow the same steps with loading the data as with the previous data on BWCs.
 Now, for this dataset, we do the following as well:
 <br>